HPRocket/HPRocket/README.md

 ## HP Rocket
 Hey there!
-I'm a self-taught software developer working on small projects.
+I'm a self-taught software developer working on freelance projects.

 ```
 Frontend: